battlestarorion/bso/docs/DEPLOY.md

 `ps -aux | evennia`

 ### Further Required Reading
-Check out https://github.com/evennia/evennia/wiki/Start-Stop-Reload to understand the right action to take for what you are trying to achieve.
+Check out [evennia server running documentation](https://www.github.com/evennia/evennia/wiki/Start-Stop-Reload) to understand the right action to take for what you are trying to achieve.
 It should hold the most up to date information about evennia process management that isn't bespoke to our VPS.